-He is currently working on two projects.
-One is a a comparative ethnography of urban citizenship in low-income neighborhoods of Lahore which looks at poor residents'engagements with the infrastructures of their neighborhoods as acts of creating political communities.
-In collectively constructing sewage drains or forcing the state to fix gas supply lines, to give two examples, residents actively create and shape not only space but also their relationships with each other and the Pakistani state.
+He is currently working on three projects.
+One is a a comparative ethnography of urban citizenship in low-income neighborhoods of Lahore which explores poor residents'engagements with the infrastructures of their neighborhoods as practices of forging political communities.

 The second project is a book manuscript that explores practices of sociality in South Asian Sufi shrines.
 It focuses on ordinary practices in these spaces - conversations, humour, collective preparation and consumption of food and drugs, etc - to demonstrate how an everyday spirituality is constructed through routine practices in these spaces.

 The third project, for which he is currently conducting fieldwork, investigates the social organization of the waste and recycling economy in Lahore by focusing on scrapyards run by Afghan refugees and jhuggi settlements of low-caste nomadic communities.